Grafton Elliot Smith: Honours and awards

 Smith was decorated by the Khedive of Egypt, Abbas Hilmy in 1909 with an Insignia of the Third Class of the Imperial Ottoman Order of the Osmaniah.
-He became Fellow of the Royal Society in 1907, FRCP, cross of the French Legion of Honour, and was knighted in 1934.
+He became Fellow of the Royal Society in 1907, FRCP, elected to membership of the Manchester Literary and Philosophical Society on 4 October 1910, President of the Society 1919, cross of the French Legion of Honour, and was knighted in the 1934 Birthday Honours.
 In 1912 he received the Royal Medal of the Royal Society, in 1930 the Honorary Gold Medal of the Royal College of Surgeons, in 1936 the Huxley Memorial Medal from the Royal Anthropological Institute of Great Britain and Ireland.

 European hypothesis

 British anthropologists Arthur Keith and Grafton Elliot Smith both supported the European origin of humankind as opposed to models of Asian and African origin.
 In several of his works, Smith argued that Europe was the cradle of humanity, identifying a European Mediterranean race as the occupants of the original home of modern humans.
 His cradle was large, as he claimed the Mediterranean race had occupied the Levant, Egypt and western Europe, including the British Isles.
-He especially linked the Mediterranean race to the civilization of Egypt.
+He especially linked the Mediterranean race to the civilisation of Egypt.
 Smith's arguments later became known as his theory of diffusionism.
-According to Smith and William James Perry, Egypt was the source of all cultural innovations and the ultimate source of human civilization.
+According to Smith and William James Perry, Egypt was the source of all cultural innovations and the ultimate source of human civilisation.

 According to Smith, "Man did not become truly erect until his brain had developed in a very particular way to make it possible for him to use his hands".
 That line of reasoning reinforced the European origin of human, which Smith and Keith supported, as the mostly large brained specimens such as the Cro-Magnon had been found in Europe.